 Cruising Area & Bluewater Use

-NZ coastal waters are the standard coverage area.
-Catamarans are popular for extended Pacific cruising - cover for Fiji, Tonga, and beyond requires additional premium.
-Tropical cyclone season restrictions may apply for vessels in the Pacific between November and April.
+Australian coastal waters form the standard coverage area.
+Catamarans are a popular choice for extended Pacific or South East Asian cruising, and cover for these voyages requires additional premium.
+Tropical cyclone season restrictions may apply for vessels north of the Tropic of Capricorn between November and April.

 🔧